anhnoine/N-Botnet/README.md

 ## Using the installation scripts

 To use the installation scripts, simply run this command as root.
-This will install Manios language and N-Plugins.

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/anhnoine/N-Botnet/refs/heads/main/install.sh)